nimetu/docky/README.md

 JOBS=-j2 /srv/ryzom/build.sh --core
 ```

+## building client

-TODO: Client should be compiled on host using `shard-data/build.sh` script.
+Client could be compiled on host using `shard-data/build.sh --client` if all needed dependencies are present.
+Client binary is kept in `shard-data/src/build-client-static/bin` and not installed.

 ## restarting shard